bermi/sauce-connect-launcher/README.md

 ```

-Additional Sauce Connect options not specified above can still be passed.  `additionalArg: "foo"` options will be converted to `--addtional-arg foo` args (camelCase to kebeb-case).
+Additional Sauce Connect options not specified above can still be passed.  `additionalArg: "foo"` options will be converted to `--addtional-arg foo` args (camelCase to kebab-case).
+Additional option starting with dash `"-additionalArg": "foo"` will be passed as it is `-additionalArg foo`.
 Arrays will be `join()`ed (like `directDomains`) and boolean options will be passed as flags.
 See [Sauce Connect's docs](https://docs.saucelabs.com/reference/sauce-connect/) for a full list of arguments.

 ### Credentials